-But it is, in essence, a prick tease for the main event, and when the curtains up the carnival can begin.
+But it is a prick tease for the main event, and when the curtains up the carnival begins.

 The set is heavily laced with debut outings (in London at least) for a smattering of material from the band’s fifth major, ‘.5: The Gray Chapter’.
 Misspelling and a sleeve more akin to Fall Out Boy than Beelzebub aside, there’s ruthless mosh to be owed to the record’s 63 minutes, demonstrated by album and set-opener ‘Sarcastrophe’, and again later by lead single ‘The Negative One’.